St. John of Damascus

 Prayer to St. John

 Yes, there is a prayer to Saint John of Damascus.
-The following is a traditional prayer to him:
+The following is a traditional prayer for him:

 O Holy Father John of Damascus,